rubuy-74/cv/main.typ

     - Collaborated on an open-source project at NIAEFEUP, contributing to Kubernetes manifests, Ansible Playbooks and CI/CD pipeline workflows.
     - Helped to achieve a reliable and available systems for all of NIAEEUP's applications.
   ]
-  // #project-heading(
-  //   "tinyrp",
-  // )[
-  //   - Implemented a lighweight Reverse Proxy server in Go
-  //   - Developed configurable endpoints, health checks and Docker containers for testing
-  // ]
   #project-heading(
+    "tinyrp",
+  )[
+    - Implemented a lighweight Reverse Proxy server in Go
+    - Developed configurable endpoints, health checks and Docker containers for testing ]
+  #project-heading(
     "uSettle",
   )[
     - Developed an expense-sharing Flutter application during a hackathon, with a focus on a clean user interface for simple expense tracking between groups.
   ]
-  // #project-heading(
-  //   "everyday.dev",
-  // )[
-  //   - Built a full-stack application based on the famous daily-dev website using the Laravel framework, allowing developers to share and create news.
-  // ]
   #project-heading(
     "Self hosted infrastructure (carlos)",
   )[